Bickerton (bicycle): Technical issues

-The bike was popular for short distance or multi-mode travel and commuting - and for keeping in a vehicle or boat, although the price was usually above the heavier steel framed folding bikes by Raleigh, Peugeot, Puch and other manufacturers.
+The bike was popular for short distance or multi-mode travel and commuting, and for keeping in a vehicle or boat, although the price was usually above the heavier, steel-framed folding bikes by Raleigh, Peugeot, Puch and other manufacturers.
 Adjustable handlebars and seat height meant it could accommodate different heights and riding preferences.
 By the 1980s, however, good folding bikes had taken off and there was much greater competition.

-The problems with the Bickerton, particularly in earlier models, were readily apparent to its riders - particularly heavier or taller ones.
-They had to learn to minimise flex in the long sweeping handlebars, frame and seat post, requiring no sudden movements or application of too much force while riding.
+The problems with the Bickerton, particularly in earlier models, were readily apparent to its riders – particularly heavier or taller ones.
+They had to learn to minimise flex in the long, sweeping handlebars, frame and seat post, requiring no sudden movements or application of too much force while riding.
 The five clamps, especially the main handlebar clamp, had to be carefully tightened to avoid alarming movement.
-The small 14 inch front wheel and straight fork, made of pressed aluminium, did not 'centre' like a conventional bike.
+The small, 298 mm (14-inch) front wheel and straight fork, made of pressed aluminium, did not 'centre' like a conventional bike.
 Loading up the bag too much was risky, since it attached to the handlebars, which had clamps that had to be tightly fastened and sometimes worked loose.
 Stress fractures could occur in the seat post, which was very long.

-The three speed and then a 5 speed model with a Sturmey Archer hub improved useability, but increased the weight.
+The three-speed and then a five-speed model with a Sturmey Archer hub improved useability, but increased the weight.
 A 6-speed derailleur model briefly appeared in the final years of production.